 The file you want to protect is located in the wp-admin directory.
-This is no longer necessary after installation and should be removed or protected after install is complete.
-There are three approaches you can implement to protect your WordPress website.
+This is no longer necessary after installation and should be removed or protected after the installation is complete.

 Solution 1: Delete the File

-To do this, navigate to wp-admin folder from the WordPress installation files and then rename the local copy of your install.php.
+To do this, navigate to wp-admin folder from the WordPress installation file and then rename the local copy of your install.php.
 You can rename it to install-backup.php or anything you like.